SSWConsulting/SSW.Rules.Content/rules/lose-battle-keep-client/rule.md

 <!--endintro-->

-A common point of difference is about the architecture of a proposed solution.
-The preferred approach is to implement an architecture that is as future proofed as possible so that future changes a client predictably will want to make are easier to implement.
+In the software world, a common point of difference is about the architecture of a proposed solution.
+The preferred approach is usually to implement an architecture that is "future proofed", so that future changes a client wants are easier to implement.
 It's the same as a builder saying "I should rough in some plumbing in this area now because it will make it cheaper to install an ensuite in the future."
 It will always cost a little more to plan for the future, but it will save money, and time, in the long run.

 If you're unable to persuade a client to take your preferred approach, it's more important to show empathy and demonstrate that you understand your client's point of view.